 - Tempting Fate: Eddy Raja manages to capture Nathan at the end of Chapter 6.
 While Nathan's in Eddy's cell, Elena sneaks up to the window and tells him she's about to rescue him.
 She puts her plan into action while Eddy and Nathan discus what they're going to do.
 Eddy concludes the discussion by telling Nathan his men will find Elena and asking "How much trouble can one girl be?"
 Cue Elena tearing out the wall of the cell with her Jeep.

-- Tropical Island Adventure: The majority of the game takes place on a tropical island called Versteckte Insel.
+- Tropical Island Adventure: The majority of the game takes place on a tropical island in the South Pacific called Versteckte Insel.

 - You Get What You Pay For: In Chapter 14, after having a discussion with Eddy Raja, Gabriel Roman has this to say:Roman: Remind me again why we hired this superstitious idiot?

 Roman: Ah, yes.
 Well, you get what you pay for, I suppose.

 - You Have Outlived Your Usefulness: Navarro shoots Roman after they locate El Dorado.